-The International Code Council's (ICC) code development hearings for the 2012 edition of the International Codes were held October 24-November 11, 2009.
-The ICC's technical committees approved additional significant code change proposals based on the NIST/World Trade Center (WTC) Investigation recommendations at the recently completed code development hearings in Baltimore, MD (See attachment).
-Any appeals to these proposals via public comments will be considered at the final action hearings to be held in 2010 where ICC's government members will vote on the appeals.
-Proposals that are not appealed will be automatically included in the 2012 edition of the International Building Code (IBC).
-A few of the code change proposals were not approved by the technical committees.
-Some of these will be submitted for reconsideration during the public comment process.
-The technical committees also disapproved two code change proposals that would have repealed or diluted the increased fireproofing bond strength requirements that were approved for and are included in the 2009 edition of the IBC.
-A chart tracking the progress toward implementation of the NIST WTC Investigation Recommendations may be found at https://wtc.nist.gov.
+The International Code Council's (ICC) final action hearings for the 2012 edition of the International Codes were held May 15-23, 2010 in Dallas, TX.
+The ICC's technical committees approved additional significant code change proposals based on the NIST/World Trade Center (WTC) and the Station Nightclub Investigations (See attachment).
+A chart tracking the progress toward implementation of the NIST WTC Investigation Recommendations may be found at http://wtc.nist.gov.

 b.
-Actions Taken to Improve Building Safety and Structural Integrity During FY 2009 in Response to Studies Conducted Under Other NIST Authorities
+Actions Taken to Improve Building Safety and Structural Integrity During FY 2010 in Response to Studies Conducted Under Other NIST Authorities

 NIST issued its final report on the collapse of the Dallas Cowboys Practice Facility in January 2010.
-NIST has briefed the American Society of Civil Engineers Committee on Tensioned Fabric Structures on the findings and recommendation of the study.
-NIST has also offered to brief the International Code Council's (ICC) Code Technology Committee on the findings and recommendation of the study.
-This briefing will be scheduled at an upcoming meeting of the committee.
+NIST briefed the International Code Council's (ICC) Code Technology Committee on the findings and recommendation of the study at their January 2010 meeting.
+NIST is continuing to work with these organizations to implement changes to existing codes and standards that are responsive to the recommendation.
+Owners of similar structures have undertaken special inspections and in some cases, instituted restrictions on the use of such facilities during inclement weather.